rodrigoelp/little-stories/Unlikely adventures/23-Chapter-23.md

 Sam rolled his eyes and stood up, walking towards the entrance of the room.

-*"Where are you going buddy?"* - asked Amir
+*"Where are you going buddy?"* - asked Amir.

  *"I'll go and talk to the spectre right now."* - replied Sam.